Launch Special14 days of Enterprise free with every signup.

 Step 03

-The bulk-refresh toolbar appears as soon as one listing is selected.
-Click Refresh on eBay to run a soft refresh on each selected listing.
-You'll see live progress as each one is processed.
+The bulk toolbar appears as soon as one listing is selected.
+Click Refresh to open the Refresh dialog for the whole selection — choose soft or hard, tick the attributes to update, and set the price drop for the run.
+Confirm, and you'll see live progress as each listing is processed.

 Daily caps

-Refresh has a per-tier daily cap to keep eBay's anti-abuse layer happy and to keep marginal cost in line with your plan.
-Soft and hard refreshes share the same cap — both count.
+Refresh has per-tier daily caps to keep eBay's anti-abuse layer happy and to keep marginal cost in line with your plan.
+There are two stacked caps:

 FreeNot available